jbuberel/buildmodeshared/gofrompython/README.md

 will be our compile target; that is what `dns/dnscmd.go` is for.
 Even though that file has a `func main()` declared, that funciton will not be called.

-Set the contents of the `src/dns/dnscmd/dnscmd.go` file to this:
+You can [view the source here](./src/dns/dnscmd/dnscmd.go), and below:

 ```
 package main

 import (
     "C"
-	"dns/dnslib"
+    _ "dns/dnslib"
-	"fmt"
 )

 func main() {
-	fmt.Println(dnslib.ReturnString("golang.org"))
-	fmt.Println(dnslib.ReturnInt(3))
 }

 ```

-Set the contents of the `src/dns/dnslib/dnslib.go` file to the snippet below.
+You can [view the source of the library here](./src/dns/dnslib/dnslib.go) and below.
 Note that the spacing of the `//export` is specific - there should be no space between the `//` and the `export` text:

 ```
 package dnslib

 import (
     "C"
     "net"
 )

-// export ReturnString
+//export ReturnString
 func ReturnString(val string) string {
     cname, err := net.LookupCNAME(val)
     if err != nil {
         return "Could not find CNAME"
     }
     return cname
 }

-// export ReturnInt
+//export ReturnInt
 func ReturnInt(val int) int {
     return val + 3
 }
 ```

-### Compiling the library
+## Compiling the library

 You should now be ready to compile this into a working binary application, composed of shared libraries (.so) instead of a single statically linked